-1. Overestimating your skills: “ Avoid these seven common mistakes: Be honest about your abilities.
-Buyers can tell when things aren’t in the proper position, when light sockets aren’t vertical, and laminate flooring is bowed.
-It comes down to quality of work.”
+1. Overestimating your skills: Some people are handy, and some think they’re handy.
+Be honest about your abilities.
+Buyers can tell when things aren’t in the proper position, when light sockets aren’t vertical, and laminate flooring is bowed, it comes down to quality of work.
 If you can’t do it right, you’ll have to pay to have it fixed.

 2. Underestimating the value of your time: You may, in theory, be capable of laying new bathroom tile.
 But between your job demands and the kids’ soccer games, can you really finish the project in a few weeks, or will it stretch over months?
 Your time may be worth the cost of a pro.